Mitchell Starc: 2010–2012

 Starc returned to the national squad for their Test series in the West Indies in April 2012.
-He did not play in the first two Test matches, but was brought into the side for the final match of the series because of injuries to James Pattinson and Peter Siddle.
-Once the series was finished, Yorkshire County Cricket Club attempted to sign to Starc for the 2012 County Championship to bolster their fast bowling lineup.
+He did not play in the first two Test matches, but was brought into the team for the final match of the series because of injuries to James Pattinson and Peter Siddle.
+Once the series was finished, Yorkshire County Cricket Club attempted to sign to Starc for the 2012 County Championship to bolster their fast bowling line-up.
 He was signed for a five-week contract and was set to play in four matches for Yorkshire, starting with a match on 9 May.
 However, upon his arrival in the United Kingdom, Starc was detained and questioned at Heathrow Airport for more than four hours then deported because his visa forms had not been filled out correctly.
 He had to fly home to Australia then back to England, missing the 9 May match.
 Starc didn't make his county championship debut for Yorkshire until 30 May, a drawn match against Northamptonshire in which he took 5 wickets.
 Starc was called up again to return to the Australian squad in early July for the final ODI of a series against England, though he did not play in the match, and then he joined Australia A for their subsequent tour of England.

 Starc again joined the Australian ODI squad for Australia's series against Afghanistan and Pakistan in August and September 2012.
 He began the tour in superb form, winning man of the match in Australia's first two matches for taking four wickets against Afghanistan and five wickets against Pakistan in two wins.
-He did not take any wickets in the 2nd ODI against Pakistan, during which he complained of a side/chest injury, and Australia lost the match.
+He did not take any wickets in the 2nd ODI against Pakistan, during which he complained of a chest injury, and Australia lost the match.
 In the final deciding ODI of the series, Starc bounced back and took four wickets.
 Australia won the series and Starc was named the player of the series because of his nine wickets in Australia's two wins.
 Then-captain Michael Clarke pointed to Starc's bowling in the series as a standout, saying, "He bowled with good pace.
 He's such a tall guy and he swung the ball beautifully in conditions where there wasn't much there for the fast bowlers as well."
 Starc stayed in Australia's squad for the 2012 ICC World Twenty20 in Sri Lanka, where Australia made it to the semi-finals but were knocked out of the tournament by the West Indies.